Eveleth, Minnesota: Geography

 According to the United States Census Bureau, the city has an area of 6.45 sqmi; 6.29 sqmi is land and 0.16 sqmi is water.

 Eveleth is in the Duluth MN-WI Metropolitan Statistical Area.

 Climate

 The Köppen Climate Classification subtype for this climate is "Dfb".
 (Warm Summer Continental Climate).
-Summers are warm and winters are cold.
+Summers are warm and winters are long and cold.
+Most of the precipitation happens in the warmer months but winters still see snowfall.